10 Things I Wish I'd Known Before Starting Intermittent Fasting

 So I actually took some time off from my CrossFit classes in the beginning of my IF journey, about a week, just to get my body used to fasting.
 Now I can easily go until noon or 1 p.m. without feeling a twinge of hunger.
 If there are days when I'm famished by 10, then I listen to my body and eat.

-You might have to go easy on hitting the gym in the beginning or change up your workouts if you find long cardio sessions just increase your hunger.
+You might have to go easy on hitting the gym in the beginning or change up your workouts if you find strength training or HIIT sessions just increase your hunger.
 Or you might need to switch up the time you work out.
 Just be patient, and know that with time, intermittent fasting gets easier.